shashwattt/mean-image-uploader-gallery/README.md

 ```

 ### To run locally
-Run `` npm start.
+Run `npm start`.
 Navigate to `http://localhost:3030/`.
 The app will automatically reload if you change any of the source files.

 ### For development